Office of Grants and Sponsored Programs

 - Vice President/Provost of the Takoma Park/Silver Spring Campus

-- Vice President of Instructional and Information Technology/CIO
+- Vice President of IT/Chief Information Officer

-- Vice President of Facilities and Security
+- Vice President for Facilities

 - Director of Procurement